Learning Realtime One-Counter Automata: Experiments

 We propose to validate a JSON document against a given JSON schema as follows.
 The learner learns an ROCA from the schema.
 With this ROCA, one can easily decide whether a JSON document is valid against the schema.

 In this learning process, we suppose the teacher knows the target schema and the queries are specialized as follows: \begin{itemize} \item Membership query: the learner provides a JSON document and the teacher returns true if and only the document is valid for the schema. \item Counter value query: the learner provides a JSON document and the teacher returns the number of unmatched \verb!{! and \verb![!.
-Adding the two values is a heuristic abstraction that allows us to summarize two-counter information\footnote{Note that checking whether a document is well-balanced in general requires two counters because of the two types of braces.} into a single counter value.
+Adding the two values is a heuristic abstraction that allows us to summarize two-counter information into a single counter value.
 Importantly, the abstraction is a design choice regarding our implementation of a teacher for these experiments and not an assumption made by our learning algorithm. \item Partial equivalence query: the learner provides a DFA and a counter limit \(\ell\).
 The teacher randomly generates an a-priori fixed number of documents with a height not exceeding the counter limit $\ell$ and checks whether the DFA and the schema both agree on the documents' validity.
 If a disagreement is noticed, the incorrectly classified document is returned. \item Equivalence query: the learner provides an ROCA\@.
 The teacher also generates an a-priori number of randomly generated documents (but, this time, without a bound on the height) and verifies that the ROCA and the schema both agree on the documents' validity.
 If one is found, an incorrectly classified document is returned. \end{itemize}

 Note that the randomness of the (partial) equivalence queries implies that the learned ROCA may not completely recognize the same set of documents than the schema.
 Setting the number of generated documents to be a large number would help reducing the probability that an incomplete ROCA is learned.
 One could also control the randomness of the generation to force some important keys to appear, even if these keys are not required in the schema.